How to Build an IKEA PAX Wardrobe Without Damaging the Wall

 Step 1: Build the cabinet flat on the floor

-Don’t try to build PAX vertical — it’s 2,360 mm tall and you’ll snap a side panel.
+PAX is 2,360 mm tall.
+Don’t be that bloke who tries to build it vertical — you’ll snap a side panel and that’s a phone call to IKEA you don’t want to make.
 Lay it flat.
-Follow the IKEA instructions for the carcass build — top, bottom, sides, back panel hammered into the rebate.
-Don’t fit the doors yet, doors go on last after the cabinet is anchored.
+Follow the supplied instructions for the carcass build — top, bottom, sides, back panel hammered into the rebate.
+Doors stay off until everything’s anchored.

 The hardboard back panel is the bit that holds PAX square.
-If you skip the back-panel pin nails and try to stand the cabinet up first, the whole carcass will rack and the doors won’t sit straight.
-Pin every back-panel nail.
+Skip the back-panel pin nails and the whole carcass will rack on you when you stand it up.
+Pin every nail.

 Step 2: Mark the stud line on the wall before you stand the cabinet

-This is the bit IKEA doesn’t tell you.
-Before you lift the cabinet upright, run the stud finder along the wall at 2,000 mm height (where the PAX wall bracket will land).
-Mark every stud you find with pencil — usually 3–4 across the 1,200 mm cabinet width.
+This is the bit IKEA doesn’t tell you and the bit that saves you alot of grief later.
+Before you lift the cabinet upright, run the stud finder along the wall at 2,000 mm height — that’s roughly where the PAX bracket will land.
+Mark every stud you find with pencil.
+Across the 1,200 mm cabinet width you’ll usually find 3-4 studs depending on spacing.
+Knowing where the studs are before you commit to a cabinet position is the difference between a 20-minute job and a frustrating afternoon.

 Step 3: Stand the cabinet up — two people

-PAX flatpack-built is around 60 kg.
+A flat-built PAX is around 60 kg.
 Two people, one each end, walk it up.
-Position 50 mm from the wall — leave room to fit the wall bracket behind.
+Position 50 mm from the wall to give yourself room to fit the wall bracket behind.
+My back’s not what it was — I’m not lifting this on my own anymore and neither should you.

 Step 4: Locate the supplied wall bracket